 In 2010 the University of Central Florida unveiled its “Newest Star:” the Performing Arts Center and focused the spotlight on fine arts at a breakfast in downtown Orlando.

-The center’s first phase included multiple teaching studios and voice rooms, an electro-acoustic music lab, percussion ensemble rooms, and a recording studio.
+President John C. Hitt and the Board of Trustees detailed the center’s first phase to a ballroom of guests which included multiple teaching studios and voice rooms, an electro-acoustic music lab, percussion ensemble rooms, and a recording studio.
 That Fall and thereafter, UCF’s music and theater students waited for the next phase to bring the program up to speed with the rest of the country’s first-tier universities.

 The second phase of the project planned to host “first-class theatre and music performances for UCF and the surrounding communities to enjoy.”
 But, the plans have sat in limbo as officials wait for a benefactor to stake their claim while state funding diminishes.